 Brand Voice AI amplifies Copy Assistant, Subject Line Assistant, and AI Journeys so that your messages and subject lines sound even more like your brand’s unique voice.
 Our best-in-class model crafts messages on your behalf in your brand’s unique tone and voice by analyzing your past messages sent via Attentive to help you create—in real time—message copy and subject lines that truly embody your brand.

-If you’re interested in using Brand Voice AI and other AI Pro tools to maximize revenue and boost ROI, sign up and learn more about Attentive AI™️ or reach out to your Attentive CSM.
+If you’re interested in using Brand Voice AI to maximize revenue and boost ROI, sign up and learn more about Attentive AI™️ or reach out to your Attentive CSM.

 Brand Voice AI works out of the box to make Copy Assistant, Subject Line Assistant, and AI Journeys truly embody your brand’s unique tone and voice.